Sousou345454/rust-tools/README.md

 ## Configurations

-The application will primarily interact with a configuration, a collection of rules, that defines how tools should behave and there are three different sources:
+The application will primarily interact with a configuration (collection of rules) that defines how tools should behave and there are three different sources:

 ### Built-in configuration